 Green Building: Past, Present, and Future

 In 1993, Duke adopted its first Design Guidelines, which contained elements of sustainable design.
 This guideline has been updated over the past couple decades to include language that promotes LEED guidelines and life cycle cost analysis.
+Duke is currently exploring additional opportunities to improve and track its high performance building efforts.

-Some examples of sustainable building on campus includes French Family Science Center (LEED Silver), School of Nursing (LEED Silver), Duke Lemur Center (LEED Silver), East Campus Steam Plant (LEED Gold), Marine Lab’s Pilkey Research Laboratory (LEED Gold), and Environment Hall (LEED Platinum).
+Some examples of sustainable building on campus includes French Family Science Center (LEED Silver), School of Nursing (LEED Silver), Duke Lemur Center (LEED Silver), East Campus Steam Plant (LEED Gold), Marine Lab’s Pilkey Research Laboratory (LEED Gold), and Grainger Hall (LEED Platinum).

 Into the future, Duke will continue to affirm its commitment to sustainable building on campus with the goal to push above and beyond LEED standards.